reviewpad/reviewpad/README.md

                 // This URL should be same the URL of the pull request / issues in the GitHub event provided with the -e flag.
                 // For instance, if you are using a GitHub event of a comment on the pull request X, the -u flag should be the URL of the pull request X.
                 "-u=<GITHUB_URL>",
+                // The GitHub event type
+                // Determines how the events JSON file will be processed "-y=<GITHUB_EVENT_TYPE>"
             ],
             "env": {
                 "INPUT_CODEHOST_SERVICE": "<CODEHOST_SERVICE_ENDPOINT>",